MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-database.md

 A Microsoft Dataverse database stores flows created in Power Automate Desktop.

 >[!NOTE]
 >For the preview release, you may need to create a Dataverse database before using Power Automate Desktop with your work or school account.
-This is must be done only once in a tenant.
-After creation, other users in the tenant will not need to do the same.
+This must be done only once in a tenant.

-If you are an administrator or if you would like to provide information to the administrator to create a Dataverse database, see [Add a Microsoft Dataverse database - Power Platform](https://docs.microsoft.com/power-platform/admin/create-database).
+If you are an administrator or if you would like to provide information to the administrator to create a Dataverse database, see [Add a Microsoft Dataverse database](https://docs.microsoft.com/power-platform/admin/create-database).

 ## Add a Microsoft Dataverse database as a Microsoft Teams user

 You can use the approvals experience in Teams to automatically add a Dataverse database that Power Automate Desktop can use to store flows.

-Follow these steps to create an approval from the approvals app in Teams.
+Follow these steps to create an approval from the Approvals app in Teams.

 1. Sign into [Microsoft Teams](https://teams.microsoft.com/).